estruyf/vscode-demo-time/README.md

 - Presentation mode that allows you to use a **clicker** to navigate through the demo steps.
 - Run a specific demo step from a command execution using the `demo-time.runById` command.
 - Place your variables in a `variables.json` file in the `.demo` folder and reference them like `{variable_name}` in your demo steps.
+- Detachable presenter view which you can move to a different screen.

 ## Usage